builtforme/CodeBnb/README.md

 All actions taken by CodeBnb are recorded in the Google Spreadsheet, and you don't have to edit the spreadsheet at all.

 ## Setup
 CodeBnb uses [TerraForm](http://terraform.io) to help manage infrastructure.

-In the `terraform/` directory:
+1. Pick an S3 bucket to use.
+Set this name in `package.json` under `config` > `s3bucket`.
+1. Create the S3 bucket you want to use to as the source for the AWS Lambda function.
+  1. `$ npm run createS3bucket`
+1. Change to the terraform directory
+  1. `$ cd terraform`

-1. Run `terraform init`.
-This will install the AWS provider.
+1. Install the AWS TerraForm provider.
+  1. `$ terraform init`
+1. Deploy everything using TerraForm. `package.json` contains a convenience script which (a) bundles everything into a zip file, (b) uploads it to a version folder in the S3 bucket, (c) sets the s3 bucket and version variables in TerraForm, and (d) runs `terraform apply` for you.
+  1. `$ npm run deploy`

 ### AWS Lambda
 1. Run `npm run zip` to generate the file `lambda.zip`.